Table of Contents

 module we've seen so far, it's difficult to reconcile these

 demands.
-We can use getStdRandom
+We can use getStdRandom, whose

 type ensures that when we get a StdGen, we put